ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 thus similar interoperability considerations apply.

-When using YAML as a more efficient format to serialize information intented to be consumed as JSON, information can be discarded: this includes comments (see Section 3.2.3.3 of [YAML]) and alias nodes (see Section 7.1 of [YAML]),
+When using YAML as a more efficient format to serialize information intended to be consumed as JSON, information can be discarded: this includes comments (see Section 3.2.3.3 of [YAML]) and alias nodes (see Section 7.1 of [YAML]),